Mela User Guide

 Accents

-The number of accented events in the pattern.
+Sets the number of accented events in the pattern.

 Shift